 After I presented my ideas for the town of Virtue Falls, peopled with eccentrics, tourists and long-buried secrets, my editor agreed an earthquake and tsunami could work, plot-wise, as long as I didn’t get too technical.
 Which is a good thing, because I’m at best an armchair geologist.

-You’re probably wondering how, after ten years in Washington, we’re fitting into this land of grand landscapes where proud eccentrics live off the grid?
+You’re probably wondering how, after fifteen years in Washington, we’re fitting into this land of grand landscapes where proud eccentrics live off the grid?
 Turns out we fit in pretty well.
-One day about six years ago I looked out our bedroom window at our side yard and suggested we build a stone circle.
+One day eleven years ago I looked out our bedroom window at our side yard and suggested we build a stone circle.
 And…

 #1 THE LISTENER: A Virtue Falls short story

-#2 VIRTUE FALLS: A Virtue Falls Full-Length Thriller
+#2 VIRTUE FALLS: The First Virtue Falls Full-Length Thriller

-A DARK AND STORMY NIGHT: A Compilation of the Virtue Falls Short Stories+Virtue Falls Extras
+A DARK AND STORMY NIGHT: A Compilation of the three Virtue Falls Short Stories+Virtue Falls Never-before Published Extras